-Participation in the IUHPFL is available to schools and high school students from Indiana.
-Please read below for more information about Program qualification guidelines.
+Participation in IUHPFL is available to schools and high school students from Indiana.

 High School Qualification

-The IUHPFL is open to all public, private and parochial secondary schools in Indiana.
-It is also open to homeschooling institutions in the state of Indiana.
+IUHPFL is open to all public, private, and parochial secondary schools in Indiana, as well as homeschooling institutions in Indiana.

-To be eligible to participate in the IUHPFL, a high school must offer or plan to offer four or more years of instruction in Chinese, French, German or Spanish.
-Upon returning from their trip, students are required to actively support their foreign language department and contribute to the classroom.
-If your school would like to participate in the IUHPFL, but is not able to offer four years of a language, please contact the IUHPFL office at for alternative suggestions to meet this eligibility requirement.
+To be eligible to participate in IUHPFL, a high school must offer or plan to offer four or more years of instruction in Chinese, French, German, Japanese, or Spanish.
+Upon returning from their programs, students are required to actively support their foreign language department and contribute to the classroom.
+If your school would like to participate in IUHPFL, but is not able to offer four years of a language, please contact the IUHPFL office at firstname.lastname@example.org for alternative suggestions to meet this eligibility requirement.

-The IUHPFL limits its application pool to residents of the state of Indiana who attend and complete the Program cycle's school year at an Indiana high school.
+IUHPFL limits its application pool to residents of the state of Indiana who attend and complete the program cycle's school year at an Indiana high school.
 Students who are residents of the state of Indiana who attend institutions outside the state may apply and will be considered on a space-available-basis.

-Prospective applicants must have completed a minimum of two years of the language to which they are applying and be enrolled in their third year of study of the language in which they are applying at the time of application to IUHPFL.
+Prospective applicants must be in level 3 or higher of the language to which they are applying at the time of application to IUHPFL.
 For Chinese and Japanese students, they must be in level 2 or higher at the time of application.
-Sophomores may apply to the IUHPFL, but it is important to note that high school juniors are given preference for selection.
+Sophomores may apply to IUHPFL, but it is important to note that high school juniors and seniors are given priority for selection.